PiBrewing/craftbeerpi4-documentation/master/examples/example-influxdb2.md

 ![Grafana save dashboard](../../.gitbook/assets/cbpi4_grafana_save_dashboard.png)

-Now you should see the dashboard overview and cann acces your dashboard with a click on `CraftbeerPi4`
+Now you should see the dashboard overview and can access your dashboard with a click on `CraftbeerPi4`

 ![Grafana dashboard overview](../../.gitbook/assets/cbpi4_grafana_dashboard_overview.png)